 As the saying goes, Christmas is the most wonderful time of the year.
 And the Portuguese capital is a wonderful place to celebrate the moments, the memories, and the meaning of this season.

-Treasured Portuguese traditions, beautiful lights, brilliant decorations, and the Portuguese people envelop you in Christmas cheer.
+Timeless Portuguese traditions, beautiful lights, brilliant decorations, and the Portuguese people envelop you in Christmas cheer.

-Because there’s something special to discover everywhere.
+Because there’s something special to discover everywhere in Lisbon, Portugal.

 Merry Christmas and Happy New Year (Feliz Natal e Feliz Ano Novo) to you and yours!